Missing Onion Flavor? This is Your Recipe!

 This green bean dish starts with super-fresh slender green beans, which are low FODMAP in servings of 15 beans or 75 g.
 These are simply blanched in water until very crisp-tender and drained.

 Then comes the ”onion” part.
-A good amount of chopped scallion greens and leek greens are sautéed in Fody Shallot-Infused Olive Oil until soft, fragrant and luscious, then the par-cooked beans are added to the pan and given a quick sauté.
+A good amount of chopped leek greens, scallion greens and leek bulb are sautéed in Fody Shallot-Infused Olive Oil until soft, fragrant and luscious, then the par-cooked beans are added to the pan and given a quick sauté.

 A little salt and pepper and that’s it!
 You’re done and your Low FODMAP Triple “Onion” Green Beans are easy enough for a weeknight (this is a 10 minute dish), yet special enough for a holiday side dish.